pheymann/paulheymann-website/_drafts/rent-inflation-and-how-to-fight-it.md

 ## Is it any good?
 As stated above, the answer is not clear.
 Depending on which research you read you might find that it works for a specific area or not.
 Looking at several effects of rent control you realise why that is the case [2], [4], [21]:

 When adding controls and restrictions landlords might transform their rent units into condos if the market price for an apartment is high enough.
 Thus, they can make up for their rental losses but at the same time the supply of rent units goes down.
 In this scenario it also makes less economic sense for developers to build new rent units.
 If we now add exceptions to the controls the situation might get even worse as landlords will try to change their property to exempt it from restrictions.
-That could be the case if they, for example, upgrade the building to a higher quality.
+That could be the case if they, for example, upgrade the building to a higher-quality standard.
 What happens than is a growth in rent in the uncontrolled areas equal or higher compared to an environment without rent control.

 That leads directly to a reduction in tenant mobility.
 That means, if you are living in a rent controlled apartment you are unlikely to move to a new place.
 That, of course, can lead to misallocations, meaning, a tenant continues to live in an apartment which doesn't fit her lifestyle anymore (kids move out, etc.).
 Whereas other tenants might want to change their home (having kids) but cannot as no rent control flats are available and uncontrolled apartments are too expensive.